mbuhot/ecto_job/README.md

 - `:max_attempts` : the maximum attempts for this job.
 The default value is `5`.
 - `:priority` (integer): lower numbers run first; default is 0.
 - `:idempotency_key` (string): guarantees the existence of a single job with the same key; default is nil.
+- `:retain_for` (integer): time in milliseconds to retain the job on the database after completed; default is 0.

 ```elixir
 %{"type" => "SendEmail", "address" => "joe@gmail.com", "body" => "Welcome!"}